Debt Management Plan UK

 completed paying DMP UK

-The third step is that you start paying your DMP.
+The third step is that you start paying your Debt Management Plan UK.

 The advantage of using a debt management organisation is you pay them a single payment each month.
 This means you don’t have to carry on juggling multiple payments to different creditors.